Skip to main content

 After completing cancer treatment, many people decide to eat better in the hope that these changes will improve their chance for survival.

 The American Cancer Society recommends that cancer survivors in stable health after treatment follow the same nutrition guidelines as those recommended for cancer prevention.
 It’s thought that the same factors that can increase cancer risk might also promote cancer recurrence after treatment.
-For instance, research has suggested that the risk of breast cancer recurrence might be higher in women who are obese and don’t eat many fruits and vegetables.
+For example, research has suggested that the risk of breast cancer recurrence might be higher in women who have excess weight and don’t eat many fruits and vegetables.
 Prostate cancer recurrence risk might be higher in men who eat a lot of saturated fats.

 What to do